School of Architecture, Planning and Preservation

 The undergraduate program in architecture develops critical thinkers, problem solvers and skilled professionals ready to take on the challenges of sustainable design.
 Our prime location between Washington, D.C., and Baltimore offers many advantages: a faculty of highly respected scholars and practitioners; alumni connections and careers at countless architectural firms; and rich architectural diversity.
 Begin your journey to a more sustainable and environmentally balanced world right here.

-One unique feature of the Bachelor of Arts program is your ability to pursue an academic path that reflect your passions and interests.
+One unique feature of the Bachelor of Arts (B.A.) program is your ability to pursue an academic path that reflect your passions and interests.
 It is not uncommon for students to discover that their interest in architecture reveals other career aspirations.
-Earning a bachelor of arts in architecture allows you to build a foundation in architecture while preparing for careers in business, urban planning, real estate development or historic preservation, just to name a few.
+Earning a Bachelor of Arts in Architecture allows you to build a foundation in architecture while preparing for careers in business, urban planning, real estate development or historic preservation, just to name a few.

 Students receive rigorous and comprehensive instruction from a faculty whose members are active in professional practice and research.
 Their individual areas of expertise include architectural design and theory, history, architectural archaeology, technology, urban design and planning, and historic preservation.